armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ### Configure Agent for the Clouddriver LoadBalancer

-Configure the Agent using a `configmap`.
+Configure the Agent using a `ConfigMap`.
 In the following manifest, replace **[LoadBalancer Exposed Address]** with the IP address you obtained in the [Get the LoadBalancer IP address section](#get-the-loadbalancer-ip-address).

 {{< prism lang="yaml" line="18" >}}
 apiVersion: v1